 Street food is a big part of the Mexican culture and cuisine.
 Unfortunately, tacos for the most part are the domain of the carnivorous.
 On street stands you can sometimes find (or request) cheese (queso) or potatoes (papas) as a filling instead, but you might get some raised eyebrows unless you are in a specifically vegetarian place.

-The good news is that you don’t have to miss out on this important part of Mexican life completely!
+The good news is that you don’t have to miss out on this important part of Mexican life completely, you can find Mexico City vegetarian tacos too!
 Por Siempre is an awesome vegan taco stand that will satisfy any cravings, and is open till midnight too from Monday – Saturday.

 Elsewhere though, meat is king, and as far as tacos go, most places will be meat, meat & more meat.

 Luckily, quesadillas are another story, and are much more veggie friendly!
 Aside from the obvious cheese filling, there are two particular vegetarian options which are popular and delicious.
 While in Mexico City, be sure to check out (1) huitlacoche and (2) flor de calabaza.

 The former, huitlacoche, is actually a fungus that grows on corn, and is also known as corn mushroom.
 Unpleasant as it sounds (and looks), this is quite a delicacy in Mexico City and is definitely worth a try.
 Flor de calabaza on the other hand are squash blossoms – the flowers that grow on courgettes (zucchini for you Americans) and other squashes, and are a great, filling option for veggies.

 If you want to take it to the next level, check out the food market in Coyoacán (Mercado de Comida Coyoacán) and grab some deliciously unhealthy deep-fried quesadillas from one of the food stools there.